guoyu07/phpwind-docs/assets/v1.0/en-US/installed/installation.md

-# Fans 安装指南
+# Fans Installation Guide

-> 安装指南将讲解如何安装 Fans 版程序。
+> Installation Guide will explain how to install Fans version of the program.

-## 服务器要求
+## Server requirements

-Fans 程序会有一些系统上的要求。
+Fans program will have some system requirements.

-你需要确保你的服务器上安装了下面的几个拓展：
+You need to make sure that the following extensions are installed on your server:

-- PHP >= 5.3.12
+- PHP >= 5.6.*
 - OpenSSL PHP Extension
 - PDO PHP Extension
 - Mbstring PHP Extension